A few years ago, I came across a series of posts by Jason Liske, a convert to Roman catholicism.

 - Concerning Orthodox and Catholic claims about the papacy, I found the evidence from both the Eastern and Western Fathers to be in support of the Catholic claim far more than the Eastern Orthodox claim.

 - The sense of insularity and lack of catholicity in the Eastern Churches – here I speak of the varying groups of Orthodox Churches (Russian, Greek, Ukrainian, American, Coptic, Oriental, etc.)

-Jason’s article also lists a few “positive things” about the Orthodox Church from his perspective, and I know all Orthodox Christians would share in his affections and appreciate his charity in these matters.
-All in all, I have no doubt that Jason is a devoted and serious person, seeking to find the Truth of Christ in this world.
-I only wish that he would consider giving the Orthodox Church a second look, for I believe many of his concerns are unjustified and unfounded.
+I have no doubt that Jason is a devoted and serious person, seeking to find rest in Christ’s one, true Church.
+I only wish that he (and others) would give the Orthodox Church a second look before ‘swimming the Tiber,’ as I believe many of his primary concerns are both confused and groundless.

 Also, many of Jason’s concerns are ‘pastoral’ and have no real bearing on whether or not the Roman church is the one, true Church—or whether the Orthodox Church is wrong on specific, historical, and doctrinal issues.
 Many of his concerns (misguided or not) are such that they can be changed or improved over time, wherever warranted.